apollostream/apollostream.github.io/_posts/2025-12-30-Bayesian-Framing.md

 Well, I'm not wholly satisfied with the results but I think it does get partially there.
 The results below overstate Bayesian pervasiveness -- given what I've read from authors pushing back on the claims stated below.
 And yet, it doesn't fully capture the essence of Bayesian framing as I see it either.

 This failure of the AI-generated analysis to capture the richness of a domain is common.
-As such, it sits as a cautionary tale as to the extent that you can trust the content of all the posts I generate with AI.
-This post is a sobering reminder to keep that in mind as you read this blog in general.
+As such, it sits as a cautionary tale as to the extent that you can trust the content of all the posts I generate with AI -- keep that in mind as you read this blog, in general.
 Ultimately, this is all still a work in progress.

-That said, it still represents something useful in terms of proposing how representation and reasoning ideas might connect -- and, as you can tell from [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#23) -- it sure took me a lot of effort just to get this.
+That said, this analysis still represents something useful in terms of proposing how representation and reasoning ideas might connect -- and, as you can tell from [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#23) -- it sure took me a lot of effort just to get this.
 So, I've decided to post it anyway.
-(But, dig into the bibliography and their latest citations if you want to get "the real real".)
+(Dig into the bibliography and their latest citations if you want to get "the real real".)

-I have to admit, I kinda like its "GCAA" perspective:
+I have to admit, I kinda like its "GCAA" paradigm:

 - **G**_enerative_ -- **Structure** (representing the world as generative models, not just correlations)
 - **C**_oherent_ -- **Logic** (maintaining internal consistency to avoid exploitable contradictions)